Inference via robust optimal transportation: theory and methods: Inference via minimum estimation

+When there is no explicit expression for the probability measure characterizing the parametric model (e.g. in complex generative models, see \cite{genevay2018learning} and \S~\ref{Sec.SimWesti} for some examples), the computation of MRWE can be difficult.
+To cope with this issue, in lieu of (\ref{MRWE}), we propose using the { minimum expected robust Wasserstein estimator} (MERWE) defined as

 where the expectation $ \mathrm{E}_m $ is taken over the distribution $ \mu^{(m)}_{\theta} $.
 To implement the MERWE one can rely on Monte Carlo methods and approximate numerically $ {\rm E}_m [W^{(\lambda)}\left(\hat{\mu}_n, \hat{\mu}_{\theta, m}\right)] $.
-Replacing the robust Wasserstein distance with the classical Wasserstein distance in the definition of the MRWE, one obtains the {minimum Wasserstein estimator} (MWE) and the minimum expected Wasserstein estimator (MEWE), studied in \cite{bernton2019parameter}.
+Replacing the robust Wasserstein distance with the $W_p$ in (\ref{MERWE}), one obtains the {minimum Wasserstein estimator} (MWE) and the minimum expected Wasserstein estimator (MEWE), studied in \cite{bernton2019parameter}.